2019: Michael Sitton

-Grace Congregational UCC in Rutland, Vermont, is pleased to announce its first Composition Competition to recognize and support a new work for large concert choir and classical chamber orchestra to be performed by the Rutland Area Chorus and orchestra.
-The 2019 Grace Church Composition Competition Award is made possible by the generous sponsorship of David and Debra Baasch.
+Grace Congregational UCC in Rutland, Vermont, is pleased to announce its third Composition Competition to recognize and support a new work for large concert choir and classical chamber orchestra to be performed by the Rutland Area Chorus and orchestra in December, 2024.

 The contest is soliciting original unpublished compositions of settings of Advent or Christmas texts for SATB chorus, optional SATB soloists, and chamber orchestra.
 The pieces should be no longer than 8 minutes.
 The orchestra comprises three first and three second violins, two violas and two cellos, one double bass, two oboes, one bassoon, two trumpets, timpani, harpsichord and organ.
 The work must be scored for SATB chorus, but can use any combination of the available soloists and orchestra.

 You must have proof of permission to use any text not in the public domain.

 The winning work will be awarded $1,000.00 (USD) and two performances by the Rutland Area Chorus on December 8th, 2024, at Grace Congregational UCC.
 The winning composer is encouraged to attend the premiere of the composition.
 There is no stipend for travel but some housing arrangements may be available.

 This competition is open to all composers regardless of race, color, national origin, religion, creed, age, sex, sexual orientation, marital status, disability, or veteran status.
 Grace Congregational UCC and Rutland Area Chorus staff members are not permitted to enter the competition.

 - The work should be for SATB choir (generally, no more than 4 parts but may include limited divisi), optional SATB soloists, and any combination of instruments from the classical chamber orchestra listed above.

 - The work should be up to 8 minutes in length (5-8 minutes preferable)